 Initially explored by divers from the Caicos Cave Project in 2000, this system was found to have over 675 feet (200 m) of passage, with smaller fissures that continued.
 The depth of much of the cave system was around 50 feet (18 m), which is actually a bit shallower than similar systems in the country.

-Tidal movements were said to be quite significant, which severely limited explorations and effected safety.
+Tidal movements were said to be quite significant, which severely limited explorations and affects safety.

 Due to the cave’s location at less than half a mile from the edge of the Caicos plateau and deep ocean water, this system is probably the most-likely cave in the Turks and Caicos to have a clear subterranean passage from an interior pond to the open ocean.

 Although outside of the Lake Catherine Nature Reserve, the southern Greenlands region of West Caicos also supports many submerged caves, albeit much less extensive features.
 The majority of these are collapsed water lens caves.

 Constructed to support a small gauge donkey cart railroad that was used to transport the sisal leaf harvests, stamped steel sleepers and the occasional rail can still be seen.

 A low rail cut was made through two lows limestone hills in the centre of the island; definitely an interesting feature.

 Lake Catherine is a protected nature reserve and as such has is governed by certain guidelines and regulations.